-The name of the book we will learn from today is “Give and Take” written by Adam Grant.
+The name of the book we will learn from today is “Give and Take”, written by Adam Grant.

 Adam Grant is an author and psychologist.
-Grant has authored three New York Times bestsellers: Give and Take, Originals, and Option B. He hosts the podcast work life, and his ted talk on original thinkers & givers, and takers have received more than 14 million views .
+Grant has authored three New York Times bestsellers: Give and Take, Originals, and Option B. He hosts the podcast work life, and his ted talk on original thinkers & givers, and takers have received more than 14 million views.

 Give and take: A revolutionary approach to success by Adam Grant is an exciting perspective on the three different types of people in life; givers, takers, and matches.
-By identifying and assessing the other characteristics of each, the grant provides an exciting insight into who is more successful in life based on their approach.
+By identifying and assessing the other characteristics of each, Grant provides an exciting insight into who is more successful in life based on their approach.
 With real-life examples, grant offers plenty of helpful advice on navigating situations and getting the most out of them while contributing to others.

+Chapter 1.
 Givers, Takers & Matchers

-Through solid networks, people over the centuries have gained invaluable access to knowledge, expertise, and influence .
+Through solid networks, people have gained invaluable access to knowledge, expertise, and influence over the centuries.

 Protecting your network: To safeguard the value of our network, we tend to keep away the takers, withholding our trust and help.
-But unfortunately, many takers have evolved into fake givers or matchers to access other people’s networks .
+But unfortunately, many takers have evolved into fake givers or matchers to access other people’s networks.

 Takers are especially convincing around influential people – they charm and flatter their way up.
-As they gain more power, though, they start paying less attention to how they’re perceived by their peers, over time jeopardizing their relationships and reputation .
+As they gain more power, though, they start paying less attention to how they’re perceived by their peers, over time jeopardizing their relationships and reputation.

 To recognize a taker in your network: